Single sign-on

 Just-in-time provisioning

-The first time someone signs in through SSO, SikkerKey creates or links their account automatically, as long as their email domain is one you've verified, and assigns the default template.
-There's nothing to pre-create: anyone in a verified domain who can authenticate at your provider becomes a member on first sign-in.
+The first time someone signs in through SSO, SikkerKey creates or links their account automatically, as long as their email domain is one you've verified.
+There's nothing to pre-create: anyone in a verified domain who can authenticate at your provider becomes a member on first sign-in, starting on the minimal Collaborator role until you assign them more.

 Removing access